bloblems/ascii.js/README.md

 ##### Make the canvas fill the window (or the mother dom element)

 `create_canvas()` does not require any parameter.
-By default, when no parameter is passed (or if dimensions are set to `null`) it will try to fill the mother element.
-But it is really important to notice that in that case, the mother must have `width` and `height` set into the CSS.
+By default, when a dimension is not passed or set to `null`, this dimension will try to fill the mother element.
+In that way, if you do not pass any dimension to the function, the canvas will simply fill the mother element.
+But it is really important to notice that in the previous cases, the mother must have the unpassed dimensions set into the CSS (`width`, `height` or both) or it will be set to 1 (minimum of `width` and `height`).

 Here is an example where the canvas will fill the whole window: